jaydenseric/svg-symbol-viewer/readme.md

 1. Install the latest [Node.js and npm](https://npmjs.com/get-npm).
 2. Install the latest [Vercel CLI](https://vercel.com/download).
 3. In the project directory, run `npm install`.
-4. In the project directory, run `now env pull`.
+4. In the project directory, run `vercel env pull`.

 ## Scripts

 Run scripts in the project directory.

-- Run `now dev` for development.
+- Run `vercel dev` for development.
-- Run `now` for a preview deployment.
+- Run `vercel` for a preview deployment.
-- Run `now --prod` for a production deployment.
+- Run `vercel --prod` for a production deployment.

 ## Editor